mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 154 - Too Many Variables/readme.md

           if (!$found){
             throw new \Exception('We couldnt find image');
          }
-        // Debugging at this point our context is polluted with variables
+        // Debugging at this point your context is polluted with variables
         // from previous executions no longer needed
         // for example: the curl handler
   }